-How successful a credit union is at making money has an effect on its long-term survivability.
-A credit union can retain its earnings, expanding its capital buffer, or use them to address problematic loans, potentially making the credit union better prepared to withstand economic trouble.
-Obviously, credit unions that are losing money have less ability to do those things.
+How successful a credit union is at making money affects its long-term survivability.
+Earnings can be retained by the credit union, increasing its capital cushion, or be used to address problematic loans, likely making the credit union more resilient in tough times.
+Credit unions that are losing money, however, are less able to do those things.

-On Bankrate's test of earnings, CU HAWAII scored 6 out of a possible 30, less than the national average of 10.31.
+On Bankrate's test of earnings, CU HAWAII scored 8 out of a possible 30, below the national average of 10.11.

-One sign that CU HAWAII is running ahead of its peers in this area was its earnings ratio of 2.00 percent in our test, better than the average for all credit unions.
+One sign that the credit union is outperforming its peers in this area was its earnings ratio of 0.00 percent in our test, better than the average for all credit unions.